 Remember that these are the costs before any savings you might be eligible for based on your family size and household income.
 Your monthly premium could be much less if you qualify for tax credits or cost-sharing subsidies for a qualified plan you buy from DC Health Link.

 Subsidies are calculated based on a DC Health Link silver “benchmark” plan — the second-lowest-cost silver premium for a 40-year-old.
-From 2019 to 2021, the District’s average benchmark premium has grown from $393 to $415, an increase of 5.6%.11
+From 2021 to 2022, the District’s average benchmark premium dropped from $415 to $387, a decrease of 6.8%.11

 Snippet Render Is Present – D3 cannot be loaded in editor mode.
 Go to preview or publish mode.